Free Early Learning for two year olds

 - Support through part 6 of the Immigration and Asylum Act

-- has a current statement of SEN or an education, health and care plan
+- Has a current statement of Special Educational Needs (SEN) or an Education, Health and Care (EHC) plan

 If you do not meet the criteria for a Free for 2s place, there are other options available.